Monday, 16 February 2015

 The result was a rejection by some fans, but it was fully embraced by others.

-It is an album full of new ,fresh and innovative ideas combining industrial tunes with dark melancholic moments, almost a prophetic act if we see how Gothic Metal developed in years to come.
+It is an album full of new ,fresh and innovative ideas combining industrial tunes with dark melancholic moments, almost a prophetic act if we see how Gothic-Metal developed in years to come.

-Actually, it cannot be drawn a strict line between the Death / Doom Metal and Gothic Metal, as the genres are quite closely intertwined from the very beginning.
+Actually, it cannot be drawn a strict line between the Death / Doom Metal and Gothic-Metal, as the genres are quite closely intertwined from the very beginning.

 Moving back to the inventors of the genre, the absolutely memorable "As I Die" the last track taken from the "Shades of God" album was an instant blow, sending massive waves through the extreme metal community and being the track that managed to polarize and amaze with its powerful feeling, originality and spontaneity.